Tritonfc/mintyn-card-reader/README.md

 ## Repo

-- I used a starter template which automatically comes with basic dependencies in a config file to speed up dev process.
+- I used a starter template which automatically comes with basic dependencies in a config file(libs.versions.toml) to speed up dev process.
 So there would be lots of unused library dependencies.
 The starter template can be found here: https://github.com/dhavalshah05/starter_android
 - The project follows clean architecture practices with MVVM.
 - Retrofit is used for API calls, CameraX for Scanning and MLKIT for text Recognition.
 - Unit tests have been included.